TO THE MEMBERS

 Pursuant to the provisions of Section 134(5) of Companies Act 2013 as amended withrespect to the Directors' Responsibility Statement it is hereby confirmed that:

-2) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at 31st March 2018 and ofthe profit and loss of the Company for the year ended 31st March 2018;
+2) The Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31 2022 and of theprofit and loss of the Company for the year ended March 31 2022;

-3) The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act for safeguardingthe assets of the Company and for preventing and detecting fraud and otherirregularities;
+3) The Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

-4) The Directors have prepared the annual accounts for the financial year ended 31stMarch 2018 on a going concern basis.
+4) The Directors have prepared the annual accounts for the financial year ended March31 2022 on a going concern basis;

 6) The Directors had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.

-Pursuant to the provisions of Section 134(3)(ca) of Companies Act 2013 it is herebyconfirmed that during the year 2017-18 there have been no frauds reported by the auditors.
+Pursuant to the provisions of Section 134(3)(ca) of Companies Act 2013 it is herebyconfirmed that during the financial year 2021-22 there have been no frauds reported bythe auditors.

 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS BY THE COMPANY

 During the financial year your Company entered into related party transactions whichwere on arm's length basis and in the ordinary course of business.
-There are no materialtransactions with any related party as defined under Section 188 of the Act read with theCompanies (Meeting of Board and its Powers) Rules 2014.
-All related party transactionshave been approved by the Audit Committee of your Company.
+There were no materialtransactions with any related party as defined under Section 188 of the Act read with theCompanies (Meeting of Board and its Powers) Rules 2014.

-Details of the related party disclosures and transactions are given in Note no. 35 tothe financial statements.
-Since the related party transactions are on arm's length andthere are no material contracts arrangement or transactions Form AOC-2 is not annexed tothis Report.
+Details of the related party disclosures and transactions (including transactions ofthe Company with any person or entity belonging to the promoter/promoter group which holds10% or more shareholding in the Company) as applicable are given in Note no. 38 to thefinancial statements.
+The related party transactions are all on arm's length and thereare no material contracts arrangement or transactions and hence Form AOC-2 is notannexed to this Report.